thevasudevgupta/bigbird/README.md

 wandb agent <agent-id-created-by-above-CMD>
 ```

 You can find my fine-tuned checkpoints on HuggingFace Hub.
-Refer to following table:
+Refer to the following table:

 | Checkpoint     |  Description     |
 |----------------|------------------|
 | [`flax-bigbird-natural-questions`](https://huggingface.co/vasudevgupta/flax-bigbird-natural-questions) | Obtained by running `train_nq_flax.py` script |
 | [`bigbird-roberta-natural-questions`](https://huggingface.co/vasudevgupta/bigbird-roberta-natural-questions) | Obtained by running `train_nq_torch.py` script |

-To see how above checkpoint performs on QA task, checkout this:
+To see how the above checkpoint performs on the QA task, check out this:

 ![](assets/infer-bigbird-nq.png)